penumbra-zone/UIPs/uips/uip-draft_spend_backreferences.md

 #### Backwards Compatibility

-The `EffectHash` computation should be unchanged if the new `backref_commitment` field is absent.

-TODO: Does this work with protocol message encoding if the field is marked as `optional`?

-If the `EffectHash` computation include the `backref_commitment` field, then it is included in the `EffectHash` computation per the existing `proto_encode` method as described above.
+The `EffectHash` computation is unchanged if the new `backref_commitment` field is not populated.
+This is the behavior provided by making the field `optional` in the `SpendBody` protocol message.
+However, if the `backref_commitment` field is populated, then it is included in the `EffectHash` computation per the existing `proto_encode` method as described above.

 ### Transaction Perspectives and Views